shsagir/play-area-sync/docs/migrate-old-to-uni.md

 ### ENV var based configuration

 Review the [settings](#toc-copy-settings) you copied earlier.
-Make sure you use your new App's MySQL login details and root path (as shown above) are used.
+Make sure you use your new App's MySQL login details and root path (as shown above).
 Mind that you can leverage our new [nested environment variables](env-vars#toc-nested-variables).
 For example, if you are using an environment variable named `DB_HOST` which contains your App's MySQL hostname, you can utilize nested variables like so:

 ```plain
 # reference the fortrabbit provided MYSQL_HOST var